jakelever/swc-machine-learning-short/_episodes/02-filesystem.md

 > ## Up and Down arrows
 >
-> TODO: Up and Down arrows
+> You don't have to retype every command every time.
+Try using the up and down arrows on the keyboard to cycle through previous commands.
 {: .callout}

 TODO: Maybe an ls here?